echang15/MMM-Dad-Jokes/README.md

 |----------------- |-----------
 | updateInterval   | *Required* How often to grab an amazing joke!
 Defaults to one minute
 | fadeSpeed        | How quickly the jokes fade in and out.
 Defaults to four seconds
+| filters          | Array of words not to include in jokes